rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 The implementation of `Display` uses `self.0` to access the inner `Vec`, and then we can use the functionality of the `Display` type on `Wrapper`.

-The downside is that since `Wrapper` is a new type, it doesn't have the methods of the value it's holding; we'd have to implement all the methods of `Vec` like `push`, `pop`, and all the rest directly on `Wrapper` to delegate to `self.0` in order to be able to treat `Wrapper` exactly like a `Vec`.
+The downside is that since `Wrapper` is a new type, it doesn’t have the methods of the value it’s holding; we’d have to implement all the methods of `Vec` like `push`, `pop`, and all the rest directly on `Wrapper` to delegate to `self.0` in order to be able to treat `Wrapper` exactly like a `Vec`.
 If we wanted the new type to have every single method that the inner type has, implementing the `Deref` trait that we discussed in Chapter 15 on the wrapper to return the inner type can be a solution.
-If we don't want the wrapper type to have all the methods of the inner type, in order to restrict the wrapper type's behavior for example, we'd have to implement just the methods we do want ourselves.
+If we don’t want the wrapper type to have all the methods of the inner type, in order to restrict the wrapper type’s behavior for example, we’d have to implement just the methods we do want ourselves.

-That's how the newtype pattern is used in relation to traits; it's also a useful pattern without having traits involved.
-Let's switch focus now to talk about some advanced ways to interact with Rust's type system.
+That’s how the newtype pattern is used in relation to traits; it’s also a useful pattern without having traits involved.
+Let’s switch focus now to talk about some advanced ways to interact with Rust’s type system.